 Applications may not earn points in both this subsection and CRP.
 In the event an application is eligible under both subsections, KHRC will award whichever amount is higher.

 KHRC will award points based on site census tract.
+For scattered site projects, KHRC will use the median score of the sites.
 Points are defined in Appendix D.

 KHRC will: